 Entrance to Tyne Cot

 I met two Belgians near the Polygon Wood Cemetery.
-The first has a smallholding in the area and he spent some time explaining how the locals feel about the cemeteries.
+The first has a smallholding in the area and he spent some time explaining to me how grateful the locals are towards the soldiers resting in the many cemeteries.
 Thereafter he insisted I meet his pet donkey “Little Tommy” and then, best of all, he introduced me to a second local, Johan Vandewalle who owns the “De Dreve” Bar.

 In addition to running a very pleasant bar Johan Vandewalle has, with items collected from the local battlefields, turned the “De Dreve” into a mini museum commemorating Australia 5th Division activities in the area during the war.
 Moreover, he is almost single handedly driving what he calls the Brothers In Arms Memorial Project and it is a fascinating story which came to light after he unearthed the bodies of 5 WW1 soldiers in 2006 in the nearby hamlet of Westhoek.
 One of the soldiers was an Australian Private 3504 John Hunter but… I’ll not go into detail here.
 You can look it up on his website (www.brothersinarmsmemorial.org) if you are so inclined.